sstevens2/20220602-ITProConf-dataviz/Readme.md

 - You will get screen asking if you want to continue with GitHub credentials.
 Click "Continue"
 - You will get pop-up about authorizing Gitpod to connect with GitHub.
 Choose the "Authorize gitpod-io" option.
 - Select editor option will pop up, choose VS Code - BROWSER option.
 Leave "Latest Release" unchecked and click green "Continue" button.
-- Type `streamlit run app.py` in terminal window at the bottom of the new page.
 - On the left-hand side click the "Remote Explorer" option, looks like a computer monitor with a circle containing >< in the lower right of the icon.
 - You should see the Port 8501 listed, click on it and choose either the middle icon for side-by-side display or the right one for opening it in a new tab.
+- If you don't see Port 8501 listed, type `streamlit run app.py` in terminal window at the bottom of the page.